 The BYU Police website has an online video that explains in detail what to do in an active shooter situation.
-To view this short video, please go to assistancedsf and click on the "Shots Fired" icon on the Campus Safety section of the home page.
+To view this short video, please go to https://police.byu.edu/ and click on the "Shots Fired" icon on the Campus Security section of the home page.